miketaylr/miketaylr.com-blog/_posts/2018-07-09-notable-moments-in-firefox-desktop-ua-string-history.md

 Mozilla/5.0 (&lt;platform>; rv:&lt;geckoversion>) Gecko/20100101 Firefox/&lt;firefoxversion>

-As sort of a companion peice (that nobody asked for), I wrote up the following table of minor changes to the pre-release desktop UA string between then and now.
+As sort of a companion piece (that nobody asked for), I wrote up the following table of minor changes to the pre-release desktop UA string between then and now.

 (You know, in case you or I find ourselves needing to know them one day&mdash;apologies in advance for whatever crappy future scenario we ended up in where we need to re-visit this blog post.)